-Water bursting through frozen pipes is a common sight in homes during periods of very cold weather.
+How to prevent pipes from freezing is a common question we are asked.
+Water bursting through frozen pipes is an all too frequent sight in Dayton and Cincinnati Ohio homes during periods of very cold weather.
 You’d be surprised how many calls water damage restoration companies, such as PuroClean, get every winter to restore properties that are affected by frozen pipes.
 Check out how pipes freeze, how to prevent pipes from freezing, and how to unfreeze pipes — and avoid water damage before it’s too late:

 Why do pipes freeze?